Grand Place Walking Tour, Brussels

 1) Grand Place (Grand Square) (must see)

-During the Bombardment of Brussels in 1695, when Louis XIV's French troops relentlessly attacked the square for 36 hours, many of its magnificent buildings were destroyed; however, they were painstakingly restored to their former splendor, primarily using stone for longevity.
-Among the surviving medieval buildings are No. 3, once the guild house for tallow merchants dating back to 1644, and No. 5, which belonged to the archers guild (the Phoenix on the facade symbolizes the square's revival from destruction).
+During the Bombardment of Brussels in 1695, when the French artillery relentlessly pounded the square for 36 hours, many of its magnificent buildings were destroyed.
+Some of them, however, were later painstakingly restored.
+Among such are Number 3, the former guild house for tallow merchants, dating back to 1644, and Number 5, once home to the archers guild – the Phoenix seen on its facade symbolizes revival from destruction.

-The Grand Square has been the witness to many historic events over the centuries, such as the burning of Protestant martyrs by the Inquisition and the execution of counts in the 16th century.
-Today, on a more peaceful note, it hosts a variety of festive and cultural events, including the biennial "Flower Carpet", a dazzling display of over 500,000 colorful begonias covering an area of 1,800 square meters in mid-August.
+The Grand Square also hosts a variety of festive and cultural events such as the biennial "Flower Carpet", a dazzling display of over 500,000 colorful begonias in mid-August.
 Also popular is the Ommegang, a medieval-inspired procession revived in 1930 to celebrate Belgium's centenary as an independent state.
 Other major events include the annual Christmas tree lighting, the Meyboom procession, and musical concerts.

 Tip: